Dex is an application written in Java and Groovy using JavaFX, which allows

 Save your workflows for later use.

-Here are a few of the visuals you can achieve with Dex.
+Here are a few of the visuals you can create with Dex.
+The visuals are

 Click on any of the images to interact with a live version.